-A PRIORITY frame MUST identify a client-initiated, bidirectional stream.
-A server MUST treat receipt of PRIORITY frame with a Stream ID of any other type as a connection error of type HTTP\MALFORMED\FRAME.
+When a PRIORITY frame claims to reference a request, the associated ID MUST identify a client-initiated bidirectional stream.
+A server MUST treat receipt of PRIORITY frame with a Stream ID of any other type as a connection error of type HTTP_MALFORMED_FRAME.